-During construction, a temporary crossing was erected downstream from the new bridge for county residents and emergency vehicles.
-To mitigate construction impacts on the Kaweah River, QK’s environmental team recommended alternatives to some work within the Ordinary High Water Mark, and revisions to bridge design to reduce the number of trees that required removal and trimming.
+During construction, a temporary crossing was erected downstream from the new bridge for County residents and emergency vehicles.
+To mitigate construction impacts on the Kaweah River, QK’s environmental team recommended alternatives to some work within the Ordinary High Water Mark (OHWM), and revisions to bridge design to reduce the number of trees that required removal and trimming.

 The Mountain Road 319 Bridge replacement was awarded 2013 “Project of the Year – Large” by the American Public Works Association (APWA) Cen-Cal Chapter and a 2014 Engineering Excellence “Award of Merit for Small Firms” by the California American Council of Engineering Companies (ACEC California).